-The Department of Wildlife and National Parks (DWNP) established National Elephant Conservation Centre in 1989.
+The Department of Wildlife and National Parks (DWNP) established National Elephant Conservation Centre (Kuala Gandah Elephant Sanctuary) in 1989.
 The centre is a base for the Elephant Relocation Team, which began the elephant translocation programme in 1974.
 The only one of its kind in Malaysia, the team is dedicated to locating, subduing and then translocating problem elephants from areas where their habitats are constantly being encroached by plantations, to other suitable habitats throughout Peninsular, including Taman Negara National Park.
 Over the past 30 years the 24 strong team has helped to prevent the further decline of the elephant population by relocating more than 450 wild elephants.
 In addition of being the home to the translocation team and a herd of resident elephants, the centre also carries out public awareness activities related to the conservation issues of elephants in Malaysia.
 It also supports research activities on elephant translocation and conservation.
 The centre is open to visitors throughout the year.
 Visitors can assist in bathing and feeding them.

 The awareness activities strive to educate the public about the importance of the species and habitat protection.
 Visitors are encouraged to view a video presentation on elephant translocation at the centre.